Duggar Family News: Duggars’ Mannequin Challenge Includes Guns And Christmas Music, Stirs Up ‘Blanket Training’ Controversy

 A photo posted by Josiah Duggar (@siduggar) on

-During a February 2015 interview with Covenant Eyes, Jim Bob and Michelle revealed that they do let their kids use the internet, but an accountability partner must always be present to make sure that they don’t visit any websites that are off-limits.
+During a February 2015 interview with Covenant Eyes, Jim Bob and Michelle revealed that they do let their kids use the internet, but an accountability partner must always be present to make sure that they don’t visit any websites that are off limits.
 The computers also have special internet filters installed to keep the kids from seeing certain things.

 Some fans of the Duggar family also responded to the Mannequin Challenge video by commenting on how disciplined the Duggar kids are.